iliachesnokov/node-async-semaphore/README.md

 }

 for (let i = 0; i < 15; i++) {
   rateLimitedTask();  // Only the first 10 tasks will run immediately.
-The next 5 will be queued with an even delay.
+The next 5 will be queued with a delay.
 }
 ```